yhyakuna/katacoda-scenarios/vault-policies/finish.md

-This scenario gave you a quick introduction to write ACL policies.
+This scenario gave you a quick introduction to writing Vault policies.

 ### Resources: